Set up Kubernetes Engine cluster monitoring

-This tutorial provides an example of setting up a monitoring environment for a Kubernetes cluster created in Kubernetes Engine.
-It explains how to receive cluster alerts via Slack using Alertmanager and monitor the cluster with Grafana dashboards.
+This example explains how to set up a workload monitoring environment for a Kubernetes cluster created with Kubernetes Engine.
+You can receive Kubernetes cluster alerts via Slack using Alertmanager and monitor workloads through Grafana dashboards.

 - Estimated time: 30 minutes